Fashion icon Andre Leon Talley dead at 73

 Talley, who later became the head of Numéro Russia magazine, remained an occasional contributor to Vogue following his departure as editor, and in 2019, wrote a piece honoring his late friend, designer Karl Lagerfeld, who died in February of that year.

-"In 2014, he was named artistic director of Zappos Couture, and he has been on the Board of Trustees of Savannah College of Art and Design since 2000," the statement on his Instagram reads.
+"In 2014, he was named artistic director of Zappos Couture, and he has been on the Board of Trustees of Savannah College of Art and Design since 2000," according to the statement on his Instagram.
 "Mr. Talley was awarded the Chevalier de l'Ordre des Arts et des Lettres from the French Republic in 2020 and the North Carolina Governor's award for literature in 2021.
 He was a long-standing member of Harlem's Abyssinian Baptist Church."

 In 2017, filmmaker Kate Novack released a documentary, "The Gospel According to Andre," about the style legend -- starting from his humble upbringing to his rise to the top of the fashion industry.